polytech-lectures-ml-apps-design/team-tasks-datapoints-generator/README.md

 Sample generator of data points (tag, timestamp, value) publishing to Kafka topic.

+:zap: This generator is to test message structure and connectivity.
+It's not producing anything meaningful in terms of timeseries data, just random values! :zap:

 ## App structure

  - sample producer (defined in `producer.py`)